 Metropolitan Museum of Art

-Though the museum's location has changed and the details of its space have transformed over time, the New Museum of Contemporary Art remains committed to displaying newly created art that exposes audiences to new perspectives.
-The museum's work is rooted in the belief that the free flow of ideas is central to an empathetic and civil society.
-Its exhibitions and initiatives reflect these values and emphasize diverse, often underrepresented, viewpoints.
+Though the museum's location has changed and the details of its space have transformed over time, the New Museum of Contemporary Art remains committed to displaying newly created art that exposes audiences to fresh perspectives.
+Its exhibitions and initiatives reflect a free flow of ideas and emphasize diverse, often underrepresented, viewpoints.
 Additionally, the New Museum of Contemporary Art hosts an array of events and educational programs designed to connect with audiences of all ages and backgrounds.

 High School Arts Education Programming